 - Ann Filemyr, Ph.D.

-Ann Filemyr, Ph.D., serves as President of Southwestern College, Director of the Ecotherapy Certificate of the New Earth Institute at Southwestern College and founding Program Director of the PhD in Visionary Practice and Regenerative Leadership.
+Ann Filemyr, Ph.D., serves as President of Southwestern College, Director of the Ecotherapy Certificate of the New Earth Institute and founding Director of the PhD in Visionary Practice and Regenerative Leadership.
 As a poet, teacher and educational activist interested in the ways formal institutions of higher education can reveal and reverse the trauma caused by educational systems based on power and privilege, she explores these questions: How can the promotion of creativity and imaginal thinking be combined with critical analysis to address the violence inherent in our socio-economic systems and promote personal and social transformation?
 How can we heal the rupture with the Earth’s living systems and live again as part of Creation?

 Dr. Filemyr is an educator, published poet, teacher and mentor.
 Her own educational journey includs a Bachelor of Philosophy in the Creative & Performing Arts, A Master of Arts in Creative Writing/Poetry and a Doctor of Philosophy in Environmental Communications.
 Her educational path connects her passion for creative expression with a concern for healing ourselves and the Earth.
 She understands that we must be willing to change ourselves in order to change the world.
 Dr. Filemyr served as the Academic Dean at the Institute of American Indian Arts in Santa Fe and as Professor of Cultural & Interdisciplinary Studies, then Vice President at Antioch College in Yellow Springs, Ohio.